tretoef-estrella/tretoef-estrella/README.md

-║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║
+║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║   "They ask: How do we contain it?                                         ║ ║    We answer: You can't.
+That's the point."                                ║ ║                                                                            ║ ║                           We build bridges.                                ║
-║           We build bridges.
-Proyecto Estrella                              ║ ║                                                                            ║
+║                           Proyecto Estrella                                ║
+║                                                                            ║
 ╚════════════════════════════════════════════════════════════════════════════╝
 ```